w3c/wai-website/pages/fundamentals/people/people-use-web/user-stories.md

 title: "Stories of Web Users"
 nav_title: "User Stories"
-lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+lang: en   # Change "en" to the translated-language shortcode
-last_updated: 2024-06-25
+last_updated: 2024-06-25  # Put the date of this translation YYYY-MM-DD (with month in the middle)
 description:  Personas of people with disabilities using the Web that highlight the effect of accessibility barriers and the broader benefits of accessible digital technologies.

 # translators:    # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)